 Listen to the Conversation Here:

 “I’m still paying child support, he’s still in high school and graduates in June.
-So two part question:
+So a two-part question:

 “A) Because he’s still on the property, even though he’s 18, am I still on the hook for child support because he’s in school?
 And…